RootAccessHacker/ghost/README.md

 # Ghost
-Python program that sanitizes the following fields of metadata:
+Python program that sanitizes the following fields of metadata in PDF files:
 * /Author
 * /Producer
 * /Title